Business Continuity Planning

 Business Continuity Principle according Dragon1:

-Principle Business Continuity - Long Statement: 'By increasing the organization's ability (via various techniques or concepts such as UPS, failover, complexity reduction, reducing dependencies, increasing security, redundancy, and recoverability) to prevent critical systems to go ever offline completely or switch over to alternative internal or external systems, it is ensured that operations and core business functions are not severely impacted by a disaster or unplanned incident and with that increasing the business continuity, efficiency and profitability of the organization.'
+Principle Business Continuity - Long Statement: 'By increasing the organization's ability (via various techniques or concepts such as UPS, failover, complexity reduction, reducing dependencies, increasing security, redundancy, and recoverability) to prevent critical systems from going ever offline completely or switch over to alternative internal or external systems, it is ensured that operations and core business functions are not severely impacted by a disaster or unplanned incident and with that increasing the business continuity, efficiency and profitability of the organization.'

 Business Continuity Principle according TOGAF: